pg-spot-ops/pg-spot-operator/README.md

       one could take a look at an example manifest [here](https://github.com/pg-spot-ops/pg-spot-operator/blob/main/example_manifests/hello_aws.yaml)
   - Specifies AWS credentials if no default AWS CLI (`~/.aws/credentials`) set up or if using Docker
-  - Optionally specifies a callback (executable file) to do something with the resulting Postgres connect string (just displayed by default), or just runs in `--connstr-output-only` mode to be pipe-friendly
+  - Optionally specifies a callback (executable file) to do something with the resulting Postgres connect string (just displayed by default), or just runs in `--connstr-only` mode to be pipe-friendly
 * The operator:
   - Finds the cheapest Spot instance with OK eviction rate (the default "balanced" `--selection-strategy`) for given HW requirements and launches a VM